What Counts as an Extracurricular Activity?

 Art Extracurricular Activities

-Not every extracurricular has to be academic, and colleges want to see that students are well-rounded and multi-faceted, with a variety of hobbies and interests, so arts-related clubs, like the Anime Club are a great place to show this.
+Not every extracurricular has to be academic, and colleges want to see that students are well-rounded and multi-faceted, with a variety of hobbies and interests, so arts-related clubs, like the Anime Club, are a great place to show this.
 Students interested in Anime and Japanese culture may enjoy this type of activity, in which students meet to discuss, watch, and analyze Anime.
 This type of extracurricular may be best for students who plan on pursuing a future major or career related to visual arts, Japanese culture, or another creative field like marketing or communications.

 For creative students, those who enjoy performing, or those who may want to pursue a future career in theater arts, whether on stage or backstage, the drama club is a great extracurricular option.
 Drama club helps students learn about and explore various aspects of theater through hands-on experience.
 Students may learn stage terminology, various acting methods and skills, set design, lighting, blocking, and costume and makeup design.
-Additionally, students in drama club typically get to exercise what they’ve learned through end-of semester performances put on for a local audience of peers, friends, and parents.
-Drama club is a great way to help shy students break out of their shell, as well as to help students determine if theater might be a real interest for them to pursue further.
+Additionally, students in drama club typically get to exercise what they’ve learned through end-of-semester performances put on for a local audience of peers, friends, and parents.
+Drama club is a great way to help shy students break out of their shells, as well as to help students determine if theater might be a real interest for them to pursue further.

 Students who have an interest in fashion design might want to join the Fashion Club (or start one at their high school, if it doesn’t currently exist).
 The FIDM Fashion Club is sponsored by FIDM (the Fashion Institute of Design and Marketing) and helps mentor students who want to pursue careers in design and creative businesses.
-Fashion Clubs have at least five members, a president, an advisor, and meet at least once a month at school to participate in fashion design-related activities.
+Fashion Clubs have at least five members, a president, and an advisor, and meet at least once a month at school to participate in fashion design-related activities.
 This is a great early introduction to the world of fashion design for students who may be considering a related major or career, and it can show universities both that you’re a creative person and that you’ve already started honing your career interests.

 Community Extracurricular Activities